itsjeremyhsieh/CS5231_Final_Project/README.md

-# CS5231 Final Project - Log Exploit Detector
+# CS5231 Systems Security Final Project: Traced-based Exploit Detection

 This project contains a pipeline that parses log messages, detects known exploitation patterns, builds provenance graphs, and asks OpenAI to generate a concise paragraph for IT security staff summarizing findings.